FrancescoSaverioZuppichini/chatgpt-action-fastapi/README.md

 Little template

 ## Notes
-**Vercel** is shit, its python support is crap and the doc is terrible.
+**Vercel** is shit but I f* looove it, but its python support is crap and the doc is terrible.
 For instance, how do I fucking host a stupid static file?
 Who knows

 At least this shit works now.